letsfighting/connex_app/README.md

 ## Setup

-Clone the repo and run:
+Clone the repo and the directory run:

 ### `npm install`